 Digoxin comes in tablet form.

-The FDA-approved label for Digoxin lists common side effects including headache, dizziness, weakness, depression, anxiety, skin rash, slowed heart rate, enlarged or tender breasts in men, nausea, vomiting, loss of appetite, and diarrhea.read more
+Common side effects include headache, dizziness, weakness, depression, anxiety, skin rash, slowed heart rate, enlarged or tender breasts in men, nausea, vomiting, loss of appetite, and diarrhea.

 For more details about this treatment, visit:

 We never share your personal information with anyone.